cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Suites for NIST P-256 {#suites-p256}

-This section defines ciphersuites for the NIST P-256 elliptic curve {{FIPS186-4}}.
+This section defines one ciphersuite for the NIST P-256 elliptic curve {{FIPS186-4}}.

 P256\_XMD:SHA-256\_SSWU\_RO\_ is defined as follows: